shu-boom/Rectangle-DAO/README.md

-# Sample Hardhat Project

-Welcome to Rectangle DAO.
+# Welcome to Rectangle DAO.

 We have a Rectangle which is going to be governed by our own Rectangle DAO.